hintsete/quantum_treasure_hunt/README.md

 ---

-Key Features
+##  Key Features

--3-qubit quantum circuit
+-  **3-qubit quantum circuit**
+  A simple and efficient quantum system setup for experimentation.

--Oracle with phase flip
+-  **Oracle with phase flip**
--Grover-style diffusion
+  Marks the hidden state using a Z-gate or custom gate logic.

+-  **Grover-style diffusion**
+  Amplifies the probability of measuring the marked state.

--Measurement with 100 shots
+-  **Measurement with 100 shots**
+  Collects meaningful statistical data to confirm the result.

--Histogram & Bloch vector visualizations
+-  **Histogram & Bloch vector visualizations**
+  Visual feedback to observe the probability distribution and quantum state evolution.